-Anticipated in Current ALB Capital Plan: Yes √ No NA Funding Account No.: 00390-90-2004
+Anticipated in Current ALB Capital Plan: Yes J No NA

-Federal

-90%

-State

-5%

-Airport/PFC

-5%

-Term of Funding:

-2021-2023

-3

-3

-3

-3

-6
+Funding Account No.: 00390-90-2004

+Federal 90% State 5% Airport/PFC 5%

-9001 -2021; STATE PIN: 1A00. <pending>
+Grant No.: 3-36-0001- -2021; STATE PIN: 1A00. <pending>

 Authorization is requested to award Contract E-20-1070 Purchase of One 2021 Cab Forward Chassis with 18-Foot Front Mount Broom Including a Forced Air Blast Blower System Airport Carrier Vehicle with High-Speed Snow Blower to qualified low-bidder M-B Companies, Inc. in the amount of \$580,635 as recommended by Project Engineer, Chris Brubach, P.E. in the March 1, 2021 correspondence attached.
 The bid follows extensive advertising of the Notice to Bidders.
 This procurement is necessary to replace fleet #M40, a 2001 Oshkosh MB Broom which is beyond functional utility.
 This equipment procurement is programmed with FAA as one of three units for FY 2021 Discretionary Airport Improvement Program funding with 90% FAA and 5% State and Airport share allocations respectively.
 Final Award is contingent on FAA Grant issuance.